CDDEP-DC/GREASYPOP-CO/README.md

 #### exports appear in folder "pop_export"
 #### network is exported as a sparse matrix in Matrix Market native exchange format https://math.nist.gov/MatrixMarket/formats.html#MMformat

+The file adj_mat_keys maps the indices of the contact matrix to the people in people.csv. **NOTE** The indices in the .mtx files begin at 1.
+If you are reading the matrix into Juila (or R), everything will work as expected.
+If you read it into Python using scipy.io.mmread, it will automatically subtract 1 from all the index values to make it 0-indexed.
+In adj_mat_keys, refer to the column (index_one or index_zero) corresponding to how the matrix ends up getting indexed.
+(In the older version, subtract 1 from the "index" column if your matrix becomes 0-indexed.)

-Note this is not a complete contact network for a population; it only describes contacts *within* households, group quarters, schools, and workplaces.
+Keep in mind that this is not a complete contact network for a population; it only describes contacts *within* households, group quarters, schools, and workplaces.
 You will probably need to generate other types of contacts depending on what you're using this for.
+The file adj_out_workers lists people who work outside of the synthesized area; they have jobs but are not part of any workplace network.
+The file adj_dummy_keys lists people who live outside but work within the synthesized area; they belong to a workplace network but are not part of any household.